IsacPasianotto/cloud-computing-assignment/exercise02/README.md

 - If you change the `hostname` of the vagrant machine, you need to update the `*-pv.yaml` files with the new hostname in the `volumes` directory

-- If you use a different `namespace`, remeber to update the `metrics.ServiceMonitor.namespace` and `metrics.ServiceMonitor.namespaceSelector` values in the `values.yaml` file.
+- If you use a different `namespace`, remember to update the `metrics.ServiceMonitor.namespace` and `metrics.ServiceMonitor.namespaceSelector` values in the `values.yaml` file.